EarthNets: Empowering AI in Earth Observation: Introduction

-There is no unified benchmark for fairly comparing remote sensing methods.
-In the computer vision (CV) community, some large-scale dataset like ImageNet\cite{deng2009imagenet} is usually used for the evaluation of newly developed deep learning models.
-Compared with small-scale datasets, large-scale ones with rich semantic annotations align better with the complex real-world scenarios \cite{long2021creating}.
-Thus they can be more reliable for the performance validation and comparison of deep learning algorithms.
-Although several RS datasets with large volumes are published \cite{zhu2019so2sat,christie2018functional, kossmann2022seasonet}, many of the currently developed methods are still evaluated on small-scale datasets.
-However, datasets with small-scale or limited geographic coverage may bias to a specific data distribution rather than the real-world scenarios.
+There is no unified benchmark for fair comparisons of remote sensing methods.
+In the Computer Vision (CV) community, a large-scale dataset like ImageNet~\cite{deng2009imagenet} is usually used to evaluate newly developed deep learning models.
+Compared with small-scale datasets, large-scale datasets with rich semantic annotations align better with complex real-world scenarios \cite{long2021creating}.
+Thus they can be more reliable for performance validation and comparison of deep learning algorithms.
+Although several large-volume RS datasets have been published \cite{zhu2019so2sat,christie2018functional, kossmann2022seasonet}, many of the currently developed methods are still evaluated on small-scale datasets.
+However, datasets with a small scale or limited geographic coverage may be biased to a specific data distribution that is not representative of real-world scenarios.
 Moreover, many RS datasets are published with no standard train/validation/test splits.
-It increases the uncertainty during the evaluation of algorithms.
+This increases uncertainty during the evaluation of algorithms.
 Thus, it is urgent to build new RS benchmarks to enable a fair comparison of different methods.

 Recently, foundation models in RS have demonstrated significant achievements across various EO applications~\cite{jakubik2023foundation}.
 The key to further enhancing these models involves a thorough investigation of the relationships between existing RS datasets.
 Such an investigation is important for assembling similar datasets to form a more comprehensive large-scale data archive.
 This amalgamation of analogous datasets is crucial for effectively pre-training and evaluating large-scale RS foundation models.
 Despite its importance, the relationships among various RS datasets remain insufficiently explored in current studies.